Christmas decoration

 Orahnjaca stuffing

-A big piece of fabric will be effective to make the perfect roller-like dough.
+A big piece of fabric will effectively make the perfect roller-like dough.

 Orahnjaca makingOrahnjaca making

-Leave the dough again for 30 minutes, to be ready for the oven.
+Leave the dough again for 30 minutes and they'll be ready for the oven.

 Raw Orahnjaca rolls